-*** Huayna Picchu or Machu Picchu Mountains hike depends on availability, please let us know if you want to add one of these extra hikes at the time of your booking.
+- Huayna Picchu hike depends on availability, please let us know if you want to add one of these extra hikes at the time of your booking.

 The best season to hike the Inca trail is the dry season, which is from April to August every year.
-During Cusco’s dry season it’s less likely to rail and daily sunshine with beautiful weather is the standard.
+During Cusco’s dry season it’s less likely to rain and sunny days are the norm.
+During this time of the year beautiful weather is the standard.
 The peak tourism season in Cusco is between the months of May and July, which is due to the weather.

 The Inca Trail permits are regulated by the local government and can only be purchased by a licensed Peru tour operator.
 The process to get a permit starts with you contacting a licensed tour operator, in this case Sam Travel Peru, and checking the Inca Trail availability for your desired hiking date.
 The operator then checks if there is availability to hike the inca trail for those dates.
 Once the client and the operator agree on a day to hike the inca trail.

-In oder to book, the client sends a $200 USD deposit and operator purchases an Inca trail permit on your behalf.
+In order to book, the client sends a $200 USD deposit and the operator purchases an Inca trail permit on your behalf.
 The permit is non-refundable.